 Learning to think critically and apply knowledge in support of an argument is extremely important in a fast-changing job market.
 As a Sociology major you have a competitive advantage in today's information society.

-We invite you to take a look at our pages to learn more about our program, our faculty and our students.
+We invite you to learn more about our program, our faculty and our students.

-For questions, please feel free to contact Dr. Shelby Longard, Chair of the Sociology Department.
+For questions about the Sociology program, please contact Dr. Shelby Longard, Chair of the Sociology Department.